How does React work under the hood ? The Overview of React internals

 3. The overview of React internals

-Actually above screenshots already covers the basics of React internals.
+Actually above screenshots already cover the basics of React internals.
 As an overview, we won’t dive into too much details, but since I’ve already figured out the details, I’ll draw an overview of React internals as below into 4 phases.

 3.1 Trigger